This Greek Pasta Salad is an easy recipe that is perfect to take to BBQs and cookouts. Save the left overs for lunch the

 - Combine everything.
 Toss all of the ingredients together.
 If you are making this ahead, you will want to keep the salad dressing off until just before serving.

 I know everyone knows how to cook noodles, right?
 But since it is the backbone of this recipe, I thought I would go over a couple of tips anyway.

-- Make sure the water is at a roaring boil before you put in your noodles.
+- Make sure the water is at a roaring boil before you put in the noodles.
 You want to see BIG bubbles.